A white eagle with wings splayed, legs apart, head facing to the left with a golden crown, talons and beak adorning a red shield.

 Studies of DNA in white-tailed eagles from Central Europe have shown that the recovering European population has large amounts of genetic diversity.

 The recovery of this formerly endangered species is being hailed as one of the true success stories for nature conservation and preserving the evolutionary potential of the species.

-The average lifespan for a white-tailed eagle is 21 years, with the oldest known bird living to the ripe old age of 25.
+The white-tailed eagle lives an average of 21 years, with the oldest known bird living to the ripe old age of 25.

 The White-tailed eagle spoils the party of another beloved Polish bird, the crane.

 Other Polish Animal symbols